bsmg/beat-saber-community-wiki/modding/example-mod.md

 `counter` will be our simple counter that will increment every time we hit a note incorrectly, or miss a note entirely.
 `score` will be our reference to a Beat Saber component which has two events we will use, `onNoteHit` and `onNoteMiss`.
-`counterGO` will be a second GameObject we will create which will act as the counter itself.
-The `MissedCounter.cs` will be a label which will tell uses that the counter they are seeing is for Misses.
+`counterGO` will be a second GameObject we will create which will act as a label letting people know that it is counting misses.
-`counterText` will be the TextMeshPro mesh we will add to `counterGO`.
+`counterText` will be the TextMeshPro mesh we will add to our component and will control the text.

 ## Resources